jacobhobbs1/HoloLens2Development/StoreToFile.md

 ### Storing Data to a File to Access Off the Device

 The file system accessible when the HoloLens is plugged into a PC cannot be accessed by an application without the user specifying the location they want to save a file to manually, using a file picker.
-It is assumed that this is a safeguarding feature implemented by Microsoft to prevent attacks, but it means that in practice, to write to a file accessible by PC later, the user must identify the location to store the file manually.
+It is assumed that this is a safeguarding feature implemented by Microsoft to prevent attacks but it means that in practice, to write to a file accessible by PC later, the user must identify the location to store the file to manually.

 The location chosen by the user persists between scenes ***(and maybe between application loads?)***<sup>1</sup>.
 This means that the location can be set before it's needed and called when the file is required.